 </p>

-• Multi-attribute logic: An document may be marked as both "Top News" and "Recommendation",item.Flagand return combined strings like "hc".
+item.FlagIt will return a combined string like 'hc'.
 In the template, usecontainsThe operator can flexibly determine whether it contains a specific attribute.

-The recommended attribute function of Anqi CMS provides rich tagging and display means for website content.Through the implementation methods mentioned above in the document list and detail pages, you can easily manage and highlight important content, enhance user experience, and effectively guide website traffic, ultimately helping you achieve better website operation results.
+The recommended attribute feature of AnQi CMS provides rich tagging and display methods for website content.By the above implementation methods in the document list and detail pages, you can easily manage and highlight important content, enhance user experience, and effectively guide website traffic, ultimately helping you achieve better website operation results.

-Q1: What do the letter symbols (such as[h]/[c]) represent in terms of meaning?
+Q1: What do the letter marks recommended by Anqi CMS (such as[h]/[c]) represent?

-Q2: I only want to display the marks with properties '头条' and '推荐' on the list page, and I don't want to display other properties (such as '幻灯', '图片').
-How can I achieve this in the template?
+Q2: I only want to display the 'Headline' and 'Recommendation' property tags on the list page, and do not want to display other properties (such as 'Slideshow', 'Image'), how can I implement it in the template?

 {%- if item.Flag contains "h" %}